 To book your online library instruction session and/or to request services to support your online teaching, please fill out the Online Instruction Request Form.

 If we already have the textbook in the Course Reserves area of the library, students should request book chapters to be scanned and delivered via ILLiad, one chapter per request.
 It should be the material you will need in the next week or two.

-If the faculty member has a personal book or textbooks at home that they want us to post to ALMA-D, the faculty member will need to scan the material and send it to Jaime Ortiz with the information of the Course code and name.
+If a faculty member has a personal book or textbooks at home that they want us to post to ALMA-D, the faculty member will need to scan the material and send it to Jaime Ortiz with the information of the Course code and name.